samyomar/lagom-basket-service/README.md

 ## Lagom Basket Service

-This is an implementation for a simple HTTP service (with Java) using Lagom framework https://www.lagomframework.com
+This is an implementation for a simple HTTP service (with Java & maven) using Lagom framework https://www.lagomframework.com

 To interact with this service you can
 ```